 - SIDBI (Small Industries Development Bank of India) and NSE are working to set up a Trade Receivables E-Discounting Engine on the likes of NAFIN, a world-renowned model started in Mexico.
 This is in line with the RBI Concept paper

-To know more about Invoice Discounting or to avail working capital funding, please apply to flexiloans.in today.
+To know more about Invoice Discounting or to avail working capital funding, please apply to flexiloans.com today.